There are a few unique places which I visited when traveling and working on the road.

 Knowing the ins and outs of the nomadic lifestyle, you’ve decided to form and coordinate the digital nomads' community in Las Palmas de Gran Canaria.
 What's the main idea of the community?

 The event is very alternative and spontaneous.
 We don’t have sponsors or any kind of support.
 We just meet in a different place every month to chat with other fellows and have fun.
-The main goal is to connect the nomad community who is living in the island.
-It's a gathering of nomads and expats to meet each other and share experiences.
+The main goal is to connect the nomad community who is living on the island.
+It's a gathering of nomads and ex-pats to meet each other and share experiences.

 Every year Las Palmas has become more and more popular.
 The city has a high rank as a place for nomads, and the offer of co-living houses and coworking spaces on the island is growing.
 What are the most important factors that influence this image?
 What are the benefits of choosing Gran Canaria as a short or long-term travel destination?